Tormund by Amok©

 Tormund is among those gathered in Mance Rayder's tent when Jon Snow is presented to him.
 Jon is attached to Tormund's war party, with Ygritte and Longspear Ryk joining as well.
 Tormund joins in the singing of "The Last of the Giants", and he advises Jon to sleep with Ygritte.

-During the Battle of Castle Black, Jon sees Tormund and two of his sons near a siege turtle.
+During the battle beneath the Wall, Jon sees Tormund and two of his sons near a siege turtle.
 When Jon goes to treat with Mance for the Night's Watch, Tormund is the first to greet him.
 He brings Jon to Mance's tent and defends Jon's right to speak to Mance.
 The King-Beyond-the-Wall threatens to have Tormund blow the Horn of Winter to bring down the Wall.
 When Stannis Baratheon attacks the wildlings, Tormund leads a triple line of spearmen.
 They are attacked on the flank by Stannis's knights and break.
 Tormund escapes capture by Stannis's knights, but his son Dormund is killed by Ser Richard Horpe.

 A Feast for Crows